genome-spy/genome-spy/docs/grammar/transform/flatten-delimited.md

 # Flatten Delimited

-The `flattenDelimited` transform flattens (or normalizes) a field or a set of fields that contain delimited values.
+The `"flattenDelimited"` transform flattens (or normalizes) a field or a set of fields that contain delimited values.
 In other words, each delimited value is written into a new data object that contains a single value from the delimited field.
 All other fields are copied as such.